Camp Information

 Swim Band Requirements

-- No swim band – Participant is unable to complete minimum requirements.
-Allowed to participate in shallow water swimming and canoe/row boating with an adult or advanced swimmer.
+Red Band – Participant is unable to complete minimum requirements.
+Allowed to participate in shallow water swimming and canoe/kayak with a staff member or LLT demonstrating advanced swimming skills.

 Archery